 - THC (Marijuana)

 According to Public Health Code Section 20173 and Section 21173(1), any individual who regularly provides direct services to patients and residents in nursing homes, county medical facilities, homes for the aged and adult foster care cannot be granted clinical privileges if they have been convicted of one or more of the following:

 - A felony or an attempt or conspiracy to commit a felony within the 15 years preceding the date of application.

 Students must have a criminal background check performed by CastleBranch/Certified Background.
-There is a $36.75 fee for this service, and can be paid with Visa, Mastercard or money orders.
+There is a $36.75 fee for this service, which can be paid by Visa, Mastercard or money order.
 Results will be available to the College of Nursing online, so it is not necessary to provide documentation.